,

 Active solar water heaters incorporate a pump, sensors, and controllers, which work in harmony to offer superior efficiency and performance compared to passive systems.
 In colder climates, antifreeze must be used as the thermal fluid to prevent freezing.
 Since the solar heating system typically fails to meet the required heat or temperature, backup heating is required, which may involve electrical heating elements.

-The performance and efficiency of the active solar heating system are dependent on various factors, including the system design, material quality, installation and maintenance quality, and the duration of solar exposure.
+The performance and efficiency of these systems are dependent on various factors, including the system design, material quality, installation, and maintenance quality, as well as the duration of solar exposure.

 The system may utilize controllers with sensors to manage the pump or photovoltaic solar collector, ensuring that the pump operates only when solar heat energy is available.